How long does it take to apply for or renew my passport?

 No. Please make sure your form is fully completed and witnessed before coming to the Passport Office for your interview or mailing in your application.
 We cannot witness your signature.

-If you meet the criteria for a mailed in application your documents should be certified in accordance with UK Government certification guidelines.
 If you attend a passport interview, you must provide the originals of all documents required.
 There is no exception to this rule.
 The original documents can be presented by a third party at any Australian passport office worldwide.
 They do not have to be presented at the same office where you are appearing for your interview.

 All passport applications must be printed and lodged in person or by post.
 There is no way to lodge an Australian passport application electronically.